verbb/formie/docs/developers/events.md

 ```

 ### The `beforeApplyIntegrationDelete` event
-The event that is triggered before a integration delete is applied to the database.
+The event that is triggered before an integration delete is applied to the database.

 ```php
 use verbb\formie\events\IntegrationEvent;